Banking on SA's emerging farmers

 "The scheme comes on the back of little success in lending to the newly found black economic empowerment (BEE) market in agriculture, as this is a new lending terrain for financial institutions with relatively high risk," the statement read.

-"To tackle this challenge, FNB is developing a range of solutions through various service level agreements with outside agencies, such as USAid, to provide guarantees for the portion of the risk that would ordinarily be covered through bonds on assets and property."
+this challenge, FNB is developing a range of solutions through various service level agreements with outside agencies, such as USAid, to provide guarantees for the portion of the risk that would ordinarily be covered through bonds on assets and property."

 "The importance of bringing emerging farmers into the mainstream farming economy in South Africa cannot be overstated," Nxasana said.
 "Not only will this scheme increase FNB's exposure in rural areas where agriculture is a catalyst for rural development, but it will also promote diversity of agricultural projects and the development of commodity-based lending products - including sugar, fruit and vegetables - for domestic and overseas markets."